 The Schell Award, selected by a separate panel of judges, is given to the author of the best article in the previous year’s volume of “South Dakota History,” the society’s award-winning quarterly journal.

-Nominations are also being sought for two members of the society’s board of trustees -- a member at-large and the professional archivist.
+Nominations are also being sought for two members of the society’s board of trustees – a member at-large and the professional architectural historian.
 These nominees must be members of the State Historical Society.
-The incumbents in those positions are Robert Kolbe of Sioux Falls (at-large) and Laurie Langland of Fulton (professional archivist).
+The incumbents in those positions are Peggy Sanders of Oral (at-large) and Rolene Schliesman of Wilmot (professional archaeologist).

-Trustee nomination forms may be obtained at the above information.
-They are due back to the society by March 1.
-The three-year trustee positions are voted on by members of the society.
-The winners are announced at the history conference on April 26.
+Trustee nomination forms are also available via the avenues listed above.
+They are due back to the society by Feb.
+26. The three-year trustee positions are voted on by members of the society.
+The winners are announced at the history conference.

 Call 605-773-6000 with questions on either the Governor’s Awards or the board of trustees openings.